Here are the answers to the most common questions

 by UNITED STATES, followed by NEW YORK.

-me to include ALL Cocker breeders that I am aware of, so you will find a wide range of breeders listed...
+their editors are aware of, so you will find a wide range of breeders listed...

 from good to bad.
 Proceed at your own risk, and ask lots of questions to any breeder you contact.